 Understanding Male Hormones

-Since hormone decline causes such widespread symptoms, it’s important to understand the role of individual hormones.
-Men who are experiencing imbalance of any of these hormones can find fast symptom relief and improved quality of life with Male Hormone Replacement in Charlotte, North Carolina.
+When men seek hormone replacement therapy, doctors are primarily concerned with balancing testosterone, cortisol, DHEA and melatonin.
+Men who are experiencing an imbalance of any of these hormones can find fast symptom relief and improved quality of life with Male Hormone Replacement Therapy in Charlotte, North Carolina.

-- As mentioned above, testosterone is the primary male sex hormone manufactured by the testes.
-When testosterone starts to decline during andropause, the adrenal glands attempt to take over its production.
+Testosterone is the primary male sex hormone manufactured by the testes.
+When testosterone starts to decline during andropause, the adrenal glands attempt to take over production.
 However, a number of factors can inhibit the adrenal glands from doing their job.
-These include unrelenting stress, poor nutrition, illness, depression and psychological trauma.
-Because the body requires testosterone to function properly, the lack of it can cause all of the symptoms described above as well as increase the risk of high blood pressure and cholesterol.
+These include stress, poor nutrition, illness, depression and psychological trauma.
+Because the body requires testosterone to function properly, declining levels can cause varying symptoms, as well as increase the risk of high blood pressure and cholesterol.

-- The adrenal glands make and release cortisol to help men deal with stress.
+The adrenal glands make and release cortisol to help men deal with stress.
 Andropause symptoms may worsen when there is too much cortisol in relation to testosterone.
-When the imbalance isn’t treated, men can experience a weakened immune system, inflammation, more allergy symptoms, hypothyroidism, digestive disorders, low blood sugar, low blood pressure, slow healing from wounds and a low sex drive.
+When the imbalance isn’t treated, men can experience a weakened immune system, inflammation, worsening allergy symptoms, hypothyroidism, digestive disorders, low blood sugar, low blood pressure, and a low sex drive.

-- The adrenal glands produce DHEA, which in turn helps to produce testosterone.
-The hormone is most prevalent when men are in their 20s, but the typical man only has one-quarter of the DHEA he once had by age 70.
+The adrenal glands produce DHEA, which in turn helps to produce testosterone.
+DHEA is most prevalent when men are in their 20s, but the typical man only has one-quarter of that amount by age 70.
 In addition to aging, DHEA can decline due to smoking, stress, and prolonged illness.
-An imbalance of this hormone can lead to fatigue, joint pain, loss of muscle mass, weight gain, irritability, decreased immunity and inability to deal with stress.
+DHEA imbalances can lead to fatigue, joint pain, loss of muscle mass, weight gain, irritability, and decreased immunity.

-- Having balanced levels of melatonin is essential for developing a normal sleep cycle.
-When the body produces too little melatonin, it also affects the functioning of human growth hormone and testosterone.
+Melatonin is essential for developing a normal sleep cycle.
+Too little melatonin can affect the body’s levels of human growth hormone and testosterone.
 The most common problems caused by an imbalance of melatonin include insomnia, sleep apnea, anxiety, depression, and accelerated aging.

-Have more questions or want to find out if Male Hormone Replacement Therapy may be right for you?
-Contact a local Charlotte, North Carolina Male Hormone Specialist on the Charlotte BHRT Locator® today to schedule your consultation now.
+Do you have questions and want to find out if Male Hormone Replacement Therapy may be right for you?
+Contact a local Charlotte Male Hormone Specialist today to schedule an initial consultation.

-Find Charlotte, North Carolina Hormone Replacement Doctors Near You
+Contact a Charlotte, North Carolina Hormone Replacement Doctors Near You.